MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/datawiza-sso-mfa-to-owa.md

 Before you create the service principal name (SPN), you can list SPNs and confirm the http SPN is among them.

-1. Use the following syntax on the Windows command line to list SPNs.
+1. To list SPNs, use the following syntax on the Windows command line.

     `setspn -Q \*/\<**domain.com**`

 2. Confirm the http SPN is among them.

-3. Use the following syntax on the Windows command line to register the host SPN for the account.
+3. To register the host SPN for the account, use the following syntax on the Windows command line.

     `setspn -A host/dap.datawizatest.com dap`